Boxer (armoured fighting vehicle): 2010s

 In March 2018 it was announced by the UK government that it was re-joining the Boxer programme, and in April 2018 it was announced that Boxer had been selected by the British Army to meet its Mechanised Infantry Vehicle (MIV) requirement.
-No details relating to quantity, cost, timeline or any contractual status was given.
-It was first reported in October 2016 that the British Ministry of Defence had taken its first formal step towards government-to-government acquisition of Boxer.
+No details relating to quantity, cost, timeline or any contractual status were given.
+It was first reported in October 2016 that the British Ministry of Defence had taken its first formal step towards government-to-government acquisition of Boxers.
 At DSEI 2017, a Boxer in a Union Jack paint scheme was shown by Rheinmetall to promote the vehicle for the MIV requirement.
-In November 2017, a company of German army mechanised infantry equipped with 11 Boxers exercised with British Army units on Salisbury Plain.
+In November 2017, a company of German Army mechanised infantry equipped with 11 Boxers exercised with British Army units in the Salisbury Plain Training Area.
 British Army sources denied that the exercise was linked to any decision on a procurement process for its MIV project.
-In February 2018 it was reported that Artec had signed agreements with UK suppliers, this contributing to the fact that 60% by value of the MIV contract will be done in Britain, along with final assembly of the MIVs at facilities already owned by the consortium.
+In February 2018 it was reported that ARTEC had signed agreements with UK suppliers, this contributing to the fact that 60% by value of the MIV contract will be done in Britain, along with final assembly of the MIVs at facilities already owned by the consortium.

 In July 2018 there were three Boxer-related announcements made over a period of three days.
 On 17 July the Dutch MoD announced that the last Dutch Boxer had rolled off the production line, this being a cargo variant.
 On 18 July the Lithuanian MoD announced that the country's first two Boxer prototypes had entered trials in Germany.
-On 19 July 2018 the UK MoD disclosed its intent to order between 400 and 600 Boxers in four variants plus driver training vehicles, reference vehicles and support, with the first vehicles to be in-service by 2023.
-The contract will contain options to increase the quantity of vehicles by up to an additional 900.
+On 19 July 2018 the UK MoD disclosed its intent to order between 400 and 600 Boxers in four variants plus driver training vehicles, reference vehicles and support, with the first vehicles then to be in-service by 2023.
+The contract would contain options to increase the quantity of vehicles by up to an additional 900.